 About this series of articles

 This article is the fifteenth in a series about the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
-Unfortunately, like most European law, it is anything but clear and practical.

 The series explains how to apply the law to your business so that you remain compliant.

 If you sell goods to consumers at your shop, you are classed as an on-premises trader.

 On premises refers to some place from which you regularly work.
 This means it may be a small shop, a department store or a franchise outlet.
 Most types of products fall under the Regulations - although some, including newspapers, medicines and foodstuff, are exempt.

 Of all the exemptions to the Consumer Contracts Regulations, the most significant for most retailers are any products that cost less than £42.

 Where the law does apply to your business, the only application is that you must provide certain information to a customer who buys goods from your shop.

 The Regulations do not specify how this information has to be made available.
 The important thing is that you have to give this information before the customer buys.
 You can provide this information in one of several ways.
 Of course, the item itself provides some information about what it is and what it does.
 A simple item needs no further description.